peter88213/nv_editor/docs/template/README.md

 See the [instructions for use](docs/usage.md)

+---

 ## Credits

-- The icons are made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
+- The logo is made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).

 ## License